Orlando di Lasso: Motets and other sacred music

-Lassus is one of the composers of a style known as musica reservata—a term which has survived in many contemporary references, many of them seemingly contradictory.
+Lasso is one of the composers of a style known as musica reservata—a term which has survived in many contemporary references, many of them seemingly contradictory.
 The exact meaning of the term is a matter of fierce debate, though a rough consensus among musicologists is that it involves intensely expressive setting of text and chromaticism, and that it may have referred to music specifically written for connoisseurs.
-A famous composition by Lassus representative of this style is his series of 12 motets entitled Prophetiae Sibyllarum, in a wildly chromatic idiom which anticipates the work of Gesualdo; some of the chord progressions in this piece were not to be heard again until the 20th century.
+A famous composition by Lasso representative of this style is his series of 12 motets entitled Prophetiae Sibyllarum, in a wildly chromatic idiom which anticipates the work of Gesualdo; some of the chord progressions in this piece were not to be heard again until the 20th century.

-Lassus wrote four settings of the Passion, one for each of the Evangelists, St. Matthew, Mark, Luke and John.
+Lasso wrote four settings of the Passion, one for each of the Evangelists, St. Matthew, Mark, Luke and John.
 All are for a cappella voices.
 He sets the words of Christ and the narration of the Evangelist as chant, while setting the passages for groups polyphonically.

-As a composer of motets, Lassus was one of the most diverse and prodigious of the entire Renaissance.
+As a composer of motets, Lasso was one of the most diverse and prodigious of the entire Renaissance.
 His output varies from the sublime to the ridiculous, and he showed a sense of humor not often associated with sacred music: for example, one of his motets satirizes poor singers (his setting of Super flumina Babylonis, for five voices) which includes stuttering, stopping and starting, and general confusion; it is related in concept if not in style to Mozart's A Musical Joke.
 Many of his motets were composed for ceremonial occasions, as could be expected of a court composer who was required to provide music for visits of dignitaries, weddings, treaties and other events of state.
-But it was as a composer of religious motets that Lassus achieved his widest and most lasting fame.
+But it was as a composer of religious motets that Lasso achieved his widest and most lasting fame.

-Lassus's 1584 setting of the seven Penitential Psalms of David (Psalmi Davidis poenitentiales), ordered by King Charles IX of France, is one of the most famous collections of psalm settings of the entire Renaissance.
+Lasso's 1584 setting of the seven Penitential Psalms of David (Psalmi Davidis poenitentiales), ordered by King Charles IX of France, is one of the most famous collections of psalm settings of the entire Renaissance.
 According to George T. Ferris, it was claimed by some that he ordered them as an expiation of his soul after the massacre of St. Bartholomew of the Huguenots.
 The counterpoint is free, avoiding the pervasive imitation of the Netherlanders such as Gombert, and occasionally using expressive devices foreign to Palestrina.
-As elsewhere, Lassus strives for emotional impact, and uses a variety of texture and care in text-setting towards that end.
+As elsewhere, Lasso strives for emotional impact, and uses a variety of texture and care in text-setting towards that end.
 The penultimate piece in the collection, his setting of the De profundis (Psalm 129/130), is considered by many scholars to be one of the high-water marks of Renaissance polyphony, ranking alongside the two settings of the same text by Josquin des Prez.

 Among his other liturgical compositions are hymns, canticles (including over 100 Magnificats), responsories for Holy Week, Passions, Lamentations, and some independent pieces for major feasts.